 What You Can Do About It

-If you are one of those who faced microaggression in the workplace, here are some quick tips that can help you deal with it more positively.
+If you are one of those who faced microaggression in the workplace, here are some quick tips to help you deal with it more positively.

 If you encounter microaggression, the first thing you should do is remain calm.
 It is easy to get emotional when you are on the receiver’s end, and you find the behavior of your colleagues, customers, or boss unpleasant.
 Being emotional in these situations would do no good to you.
 Infact you might be tagged as an overtly emotional person who can’t take a joke.
 Also, emotions would drive you to react in a way that you might not be proud of later.
 Instead, keep calm and try to have a mature conversation with the person that has offended you.
 Take your time and find the right moment to have that conversation.
 Tell the person why you think their behavior towards you is unacceptable.

 Here’s a thing; people often do not know better.
-As we have discussed in the beginning, we are shaped by our own experiences and are conditioned to act and behave in a certain way.
-In our culture, there has been social conduct that has been accepted by people, and this is what encouraged them.
+As we have discussed initially, we are shaped by our own experiences.
+We are conditioned to act and behave in a certain way.
+In our culture, there has been social conduct that people have accepted, and this is what encouraged them.
 It may so happen that the person you are upset with might not have any idea about microaggressions.
 They might not be aware that they have subconscious biases.
 Their intention might not be to hurt you.
-Therefore, before concluding, try to educate them and make them aware of their biases.
+Therefore, before concluding, try to educate them and make them aware of their prejudices.

 The most important thing here is that you respond to unacceptable behaviors.
-But you must not do it in a way that can completely break the equation with the person.
+But it would be best if you did not do it in a way that breaks the equation with the person completely.
 The person could be your ally; therefore, be kind while dealing with the situation.
 You might take two approaches to it.
 Firstly, it can be factual to directly tell them why their comments/jokes made you uncomfortable, and they should not repeat it.
 On the other hand, you could use humor or be more light-hearted at your approach to not end up hurting them.

 Don’t let social misconduct or microaggression in the workplace kill your sanity.
 Microaggression is everywhere, and you cannot run away from it.
 Addressing it with your full power and building a community that supports equality in the workplace is the best thing you can do for yourself and others.